rmassidda/rmassidda.github.io/curriculum/curriculum.md

 : \hfill September 2014 \newline
     *National round participant*

-    The competition tests high school students' problem-solving skills in a programming setting.
+    The competition tests high school students for their problem-solving skills in a programming setting.
     The success in different local rounds determines the participation in the national phase.

 # Skills